celestiaorg/.github/pull_request_template.md

 ## Overview

 <!--
-Please provide an explanation of the PR, including the apprioprate context, background, goal, and rationale.
+Please provide an explanation of the PR, including the appropriate context, background, goal, and rationale.
 If there is an issue with this information, please provide a tl;dr and link the issue.
 -->